Kpytoo/DutchCardGame/README.md

 I've always wanted to program games so I thought that this would be a great start. <br/>
 At the time, I was learning some HTML/CSS/Javascript from The Odin Project (check them out -> https://www.theodinproject.com/) and decided to tackle this project using the latter languages.

+## - Game rules
+Check out the gameRules.txt file to read up on the game rules!

 ## - Making a browser game!
 My first attempt, or better yet a "draft", was a simple console variation of the game using only Javascript. <br/>
 It was successful and I could play the game on the browser's console with simple inputs as game commands, such as "1", "2", etc. <br/>